Title Loan Laws And Disclosures For Each State

 Wyoming

-There are laws in Wyoming dictating that loans secured by a vehicle title with a term of no more than 12 months have to follow specific guidelines.
-One is that to offer title loans, the lender has to be licensed.
+Lending laws in Wyoming dictate that loans secured by a vehicle title with a term of no more than 12 months must follow specific guidelines.
+One is that to offer title loans, the lender has to be licensed and bonded within the state.
 There is a limit of $30 or 20% per month on finance charges for the loan’s principal balance.
-Another regulation is that title loans can’t be repaid, refinanced, or consolidated by the proceeds from another short-term vehicle title loan or similar arrangement.
+Another regulation is that title loans can’t be repaid, refinanced, or consolidated using the proceeds from another short-term vehicle title loan or similar arrangement.

 How Car Title Loans Are Regulated

-Title loan regulations happen at the state level, and there are three broad categories that the above states might fall into.
+Title loans are primarily regulated at the state level, and there are three broad categories that the above states might fall into.
 In some states, title loans aren’t allowed under any circumstances.
-In other states, title loans are legally allowed but might have restrictions.
-In the third category, there may be loopholes where you can get a title loan but your lender may not be fully licensed or you may be limited to in how much you can borrow.
+In other states, title loans are legally permitted but might have restrictions.
+In the third category, there may be loopholes where you can get a title loan, but your lender may not be fully licensed or limited in how much you can borrow.
 This means the state bans title loans or has strict requirements, but a lender can structure these loans outside of the typical definition of a title loan.

 If you’re in a state that outright bans title loans, you may have to find an alternative funding option.
 Call Premier Title Loans at 800-250-6279 to learn more about your state’s title loan lending options.